Calculator Articles

 The Ramsgate M-11 is chunky, with a slight wedge shape, and very solidly made.

 It was the only calculator model made by Ramsgate Inc., a company that specialised in making printed circuit boards.
-In 1972, seeing the consumer demand for pocket calculators, the company decided to develop its own model, which became the M-11.
-The company sold the calculators to a major department store in Los Angeles, then one of the biggest calculator markets.
+In 1972, seeing the consumer demand for pocket calculators, the company decided to develop its own model using the Mostek MK5010P early "calculator-on-a-chip".
+The resulting M-11 calculators were supplied to a major department store in Los Angeles, then one of the biggest calculator markets.
 An advertisement for the M-11 in the Los Angeles Times of December 19th, 1972 described it as a "family calculator" and "budget-priced" for $89.95.

-With a second model under development, Ramsgate Inc. was forced to close when an electronics company in New York filed for bankruptcy, owing Ramsgate several hundred thousand dollars[1].
+With a second model under development, Ramsgate Inc. was forced to close when one of its customers, an electronics company in New York, filed for bankruptcy while owing Ramsgate several hundred thousand dollars[1].

 Reference: